archzfs/archzfs-keyring/README.md

-# archlinux-keyring
+# archzfs-keyring

+This is a fork of Arch Linux's [archlinux-keyring](https://gitlab.archlinux.org/archlinux/archlinux-keyring), customized for ArchZFS.

-The archlinux-keyring project holds PGP packet material and tooling (`keyringctl`) to create the distribution keyring for Arch Linux.
+The archzfs-keyring project holds PGP packet material and tooling (`keyringctl`) to create the distribution keyring for the ArchZFS Project.
-The keyring is used by pacman to establish the web of trust for the packagers of the distribution.
+The keyring is used by pacman to establish the web of trust for the packagers of the project.

 The PGP packets describing the main signing keys can be found below the [keyring/main](keyring/main) directory, while those of the packagers are located below the